Forsad/FluSense-data/README.md

 # FluSense-data

 [AudioSet](https://research.google.com/audioset/) data (originally released by Google) labeled for the FluSense project (https://dl.acm.org/doi/10.1145/3381014).

-The TextGrid labels files are under flusense_data folder.
-To get the audio use the following link: [Google Drive](https://drive.google.com/drive/folders/1c-qkb_ljD6xXqU4AGm4jEf8-lygRjLtS?usp=sharing)
+This repository only contains annotations for the audio files.
+To download the original audio dataset, please use the following link: [Google Drive](https://drive.google.com/drive/folders/1c-qkb_ljD6xXqU4AGm4jEf8-lygRjLtS?usp=sharing)

+The TextGrid (output format of ["praat"](http://www.fon.hum.uva.nl/praat/) annotation tool) annotation files are under flusense_data folder.
+There is a python example that can be used for getting duration statistics for each label in the dataset using ["praatIO"](https://pypi.org/project/praatio/) package.
+However, many other packages can achieve the same goal.

 # Labels